 Your Guide To The Manson Family Members — And Where They Are Now

 This story was originally published in 2017 and has been updated multiple times to reflect the status of various Manson family members.
-It was most recently updated in November 2021 when Leslie Van Houten was recommended for parole for the fifth time since 2016.
+It was most recently updated in March 2022 when Gov. Gavin Newsom once again rejected a parole recommendation for Leslie Van Houten.

 Charles Manson was a troubled youth who, after spending more than half of his life in prison, finagled his way into becoming a guru in the California hippie scene.
 Those who joined his commune demonstrated utter devotion, ultimately agreeing to participate in what Manson called Helter Skelter, named after the Beatles track of the same name.
 Helter Skelter had very little to do with the song, however.